Statius

 Life

-He must have been born sometime before 45 CE, and as a youth he already was active in poetry.
-Early on he was victorious at the Augustalia (a festival for Augustus), and during Domitian’s reign he received the golden crown from the emperor himself (perhaps for his De Bello Germanico; see below).
+He was born sometime before 50 CE, and as a youth he already was active in poetry.
+Early on he was victorious at the Augustalia (a festival originally instituted to honor Augustus), and during Domitian’s reign he received the golden crown from the emperor himself (perhaps for his De Bello Germanico; see below).

 Works